 Address: VHS, Sonnemannstraße 13, 60314 Frankfurt am Main

 Directions: Across the intersection from the new headquarters of the European Central Bank.

-See also: Frankfurt Skyline Countdown, the future # 7 on my Land Hessen page.
+See also: Frankfurt Skyline Countdown, # 7 on my Land Hessen page.

 Location of the VHS on Google Maps.